opentext-idol/find/README.md

 The properties you'll need to set are:

 * -Dhp.find.home .
 This is the directory where the webapp will store log files and the config.json file.
 * -Dfind.https.proxyHost .
 Optional property.
 The host for the https proxy.
-Set this if you need a proxy server to talk to IDOL OnDemand.
+Set this if you need a proxy server to talk to Haven OnDemand.
 * -Dfind.https.proxyPort .
 Optional property.
 The port for the https proxy.
-Set this if you need a proxy server to talk to IDOL OnDemand.
+Set this if you need a proxy server to talk to Haven OnDemand.
 Defaults to 80 if find.https.proxyHost is defined.

 ## Configuring HP Find
 Once you've started HP Find, you'll need to configure HP Find.
 When run for the first time, a login screen will appear.
 The credentials for this are in the config file.